Shoes for Memories

 Startled, I looked around to see an old man with wispy silver-gray hair smiling at me.
 His stooped posture and hollow cheeks betrayed a frailty brought on by old age and a hard life.
 "These shoes sure look interesting," I said after regaining my composure.

-"Oh ya, what's so interesting about 'em?" he asked, his eyes boring into me.
+"Oh yeah, what's so interesting about 'em?" he asked, his eyes boring into me.
 "Well, it's not really the shoes or the spats, it's the story they tell."